jdub-2000/projmake/README.md

 ```

 I know, not too imppressive, but its a start and a big timesaver for me :)
+I hope to make some new feature available soon!

 ## Additional Resources